babylonhealth/ios-playbook/TechnicalDocuments/SnapshotTesting.md

 * It is fully Linux compatiable.
 Allowing snapshot testing to be used on projects that are not iOS or macOS (eg our merge bot).
 * Even if `record` is set to `false` it will still record reference snapshots if none currently exist, so you only have to set it to `true` when updating snapshots becuase of changes.

+### Cons of `SnapshotTesting`
+* It's a very new library and in active development.
+The developers themselves state *"This library should be considered alpha, and not stable.
+Breaking changes will happen often."* However, provided we stick to a specific version or commit in the Podfile, this should not be a big issue.

 ## Implementation

 All our snapshot tests currently extend `SnapshotTestCase` which is itself an extension of `FBSnapshotTestCase`.
 Our tests don't call any `FBSnapshotTestCase` methods directly, they all use abstractions in `SnapshotTestCase`.